DingXiaoH/RepLKNet-pytorch/README.md

 Model code released.

 Uploading model weights.
+Almost completed.

-coding. star me if you are interested :)
+Working on the training code.

 More re-implementations and efficient conv kernel optimizations are welcomed.